Blackmist/hdinsight-tools/README.md

 ##Why?

-Because actions like uploading and downloading files are things you do every day, so it makes more sense to encapsulate them in a nice function than to write 5+ lines of code everytime you write a new script to upload something, run a job, and download the results.
+Because actions like uploading and downloading files are things you do every day, so it makes sense to encapsulate them in a nice function, rather than writing 5+ lines of code everytime you write a new script to upload something, run a job, and download the results.

 ##Installing